anthonyblanchettepotvin/gloom/CONVENTION.md

 Classes' member functions and member variables should follow this structure:

-1. Public, protected then private constructors (order by ascending number of parameters)
+1. Public, protected then private constructors (ordered by ascending number of parameters)
 1. Public, protected then private copy constructors
 1. Public, protected then private destructors
 1. Public member functions